-Accomplishments in the 115th Congress
+Accomplishments in Congress

 Congressman Garamendi is proud to represent the people of the Third District of California.
 His district team has helped deliver millions of dollars of earned benefits to his constituents, including $6.86 million dollars in earned benefits for 3rd District veterans.
-In, Washington, he works on issues crucial to our local communities and to our country's economy and national security.
+In Washington, he works on issues crucial to our local communities and to our country's economy and national security.

 Congressman Garamendi sits on two of the most dynamic and productive committees in Congress: The House Armed Services Committee, which has the annual task of completing a massive authorization bill that sets policy for our armed forces; and the House Transportation and Infrastructure Committee, which sets policy and funding priorities for our nation's transportation systems.